snobbee/atomic-batching/README.md

 # USDC Batch Transaction PoC

-A proof of concept demonstrating how to batch multiple USDC transactions (approve + transfer) using viem's `sendCalls` function on Base Sepolia testnet.
+A proof of concept demonstrating how to batch multiple USDC transactions (approve + Beefy Zap order execution) using viem's `sendCalls` function on Base Sepolia testnet.

 ## Features

 - Connect to MetaMask wallet
 - Batch two transactions into one:
-  1. **Approve** 1 USDC spending
+  1. **Approve** 1 USDC spending for Beefy Zap Router
-  2. **Transfer** 1 USDC to a recipient address
+  2. **Execute Beefy Zap order** to deposit USDC into a Beefy vault
 - Automatic network switching to Base Sepolia
 - Fallback support for wallets that don't fully support EIP-5792